shigueojp/Amplify-Cognito-Angular/README.md

     - Make sure your bucket have the right access.
 13. Sign in.

-ARRUMAR O FRONT-END NO STORAGE ARRUMAR O FRONT-END NO STORAGE ARRUMAR O FRONT-END NO STORAGE ARRUMAR O FRONT-END NO STORAGE ARRUMAR O FRONT-END NO STORAGE

 ### Creating Amplify Environment - Test

 1. Run `git checkout -b test` to create test branch.